alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-29-professing-committing-zina.md

 lang: en
 note: true
 category: [fatwas, zina]
-excerpt: "In our school, some students talk publicly about adultery and admit to having committed it.
+summary: "In our school, some students talk publicly about adultery and admit to having committed it.
 What should I do in this case?
 Am I considered sinful?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz